roxywasiak/DDDLeaveSystem/README.md

 server.server-header=
 ```

-Tests use a separate `src/test/resources/application.properties` with H2 and a fixed test secret — no environment variables required.
+Tests use a separate `src/test/resources/application.properties` with H2 and a fixed test secret.
+No environment variables required.

 ---